AlignTrue/examples/aligns/global.md

 - Pin tool versions in package managers
 - Seed randomness in tests
 - Use stable ordering for collections
-- Delegate supply-chain specifics to security pack
+- Delegate supply-chain specifics to security align

 ## Documentation Updates

 - Update docs and examples when interfaces change
-- Reference other packs using @ notation
+- Reference other aligns using @ notation
 - Keep README and guides in sync with code

 ## Output Contract